About the Independent Community Commissioner

 The Aerotropolis CCC built on the work of the Community Liaison Group to provide an engagement forum for the community and other key stakeholders in the planning and development of the Aerotropolis.

 The CCC is not a decision-making body.
 It provides an advisory and consultative role for small landowner representatives, local councils, the Western Parkland City Authority, the Commonwealth, and state agencies.

 Members – who are largely small landowners from the Western Sydney Aerotropolis – provide advice to state, federal and local government on impacts and ways governments can support and collaborate with the community during the planning and development of the Aerotropolis.

 The CCC is chaired by the Independent Community Commissioner.
 It meets monthly, or more often as required.
-Minutes for each meeting are published on this website.

 |Aerotropolis Core||Joe Herceg